openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 #### Single-node Deployments or MicroShift

-* While LVMS can be installed on single-node deployments and MicroShift, the shared storage provisioning feature enabled by Subprovisioner is designed for multi-node environments.
+* While LVMS can be installed on single-node deployments and MicroShift, the shared storage provisioning feature enabled by KubeSAN is designed for multi-node environments.
 Single-node setups can still use local storage provisioning through TopoLVM.
-* MicroShift deployments will include the Subprovisioner binaries but will not use shared storage provisioning due to the single-node nature of MicroShift.
+* MicroShift deployments will include the KubeSAN binaries but will not use shared storage provisioning due to the single-node nature of MicroShift.

 ## Test Plan

 - **Integration Tests**:
-  - Update existing LVMS integration tests to include scenarios for shared storage provisioning with Subprovisioner.
+  - Update existing LVMS integration tests to include scenarios for shared storage provisioning with KubeSAN.
-  - Ensure that device detection and VG management are functioning correctly with both TopoLVM and Subprovisioner.
+  - Ensure that device detection and VG management are functioning correctly with both TopoLVM and KubeSAN.
   - QE will be extending the existing test suites to include shared storage provisioning and synchronization tests.

 - **E2E Tests**: